CONTACT US

 As mentioned, agreements between manufacturers and resellers often stipulate guidelines about MSRPs.
 One such rule may be that even if the RRP isn’t charged, the reseller needs to display it.
 A common occurrence in the motor vehicle industry is to mention the RRP in the car’s specification documentation or in its window while it’s on display.

-Consumers can therefore see the RRP, so the reseller is operating legally, but now the price is simply used as a starting point to negotiate a price.
+Consumers can therefore see the Recommended Retail Price, so the reseller is operating legally, but now the price is simply used as a starting point to negotiate a price.
 Store discounts, trade-ins of another vehicle or other factors will determine the price the new owner eventually pays.

 For car dealerships—and many other industries—it’s therefore important to check the competition’s true prices.
 A retailer can never assume that its competition will charge the MSRP.